GiulioGargantini/CMEB_project/README.md

 -art5_CMEB: "MATHEMATICAL ANDCOMPUTATIONALMODELS FOR THE STUDYOF AUTOREGULATIONPHENOMENAIN THE HUMAN RETINALMICROVASCULAR NETWORK", Tesi di laurea di Laura Origgi, Relatore Prof.ssa Paola Causin, Correlatore Prof. Riccardo Sacco, A.A 2010/2011

+-model_parameters.m: Script from prof. A.G.Mauri containing some parameters, used in particular to model the venulae network

 -Notes: notes of the course "Computational Methods for Electronics and Biomathematics" done at Politecnico di Milano, academic year 2018/19.
 Sacco R, Guidoboni G, and Mauri AG.